Play Time

 Trauma Stewardship

-In addition to other healthy life practices, I find great resiliency in a self-book: Trauma Stewardship: An Everyday Guide to Caring for Self While Caring for Others.
+I find great resiliency in a self-help book: Trauma Stewardship: An Everyday Guide to Caring for Self While Caring for Others.
 This book provides a framework for managing vicarious trauma.
 The text outlines 16 possible imbalances within a caregiver or service provider–such as cynicism, deliberate avoidance, hypervigilance, and an inability to embrace complexity.
 Readers can self-assess their experience and make adjustments.
 This collection of research and anecdotes relates to various human services, including social work, law enforcement, education, and medical fields.

 Book Synopsis: Heart of Desire